 Our worship services are planned according to the ELCA Liturgical Calendar.
 The word “liturgy” comes from the Greek, “ leitourgia” which means “the work of the people.”
 Lutherans understand that it is our joy and our duty to worship our Creator God: we don’t attend worship to “get something out of it,” but to give ourselves, our time and our praise to the Father, Son and Holy Spirit.

 Worship at Luther Memorial draws from a wide variety of resources including Evangelical Lutheran Worship; the Revised Common Lectionary; Lutheran composer Marty Haugen’s Holden Evening Prayer and Now the Feast & Celebration; the Taizé contemplative community, and other Christian liturgies throughout the year, as we move through the seasons of Advent, Christmas and Epiphany, Lent, Holy Week, and Pentecost.

-Rev. Monica Weber and Director of Music Ministry Juanita Smoot together plan weekly worship to enliven and enrich our faith as a response to the Gospel of Christ Jesus.
+Rev. Monica Weber and the Worship team plan weekly worship to enliven and enrich our faith as a response to the Gospel of Christ Jesus.
 Members of the congregation participate in this planning, including the selection of hymns; members also lend their musical and vocal gifts by singing in the choir or playing instruments; and by serving as Worship Assistants, including Lectors who read Scripture; Ushers and Greeters; Communion Assistants; and Assisting Ministers.

 600 Prices Fork Road, Blacksburg, VA 24060